BaronViper/Art-Echoes/README.md

 ## Disclaimer

 This plugin is created for educational and entertainment purposes only.
 The quality and accuracy of the generated music may vary depending on the input artwork and parameters used.

+Some code taken from posts by [AkiR](https://krita-artists.org/u/akir/summary) on [krita-artists.org] as noted in code comments.